lokidoki102/ShiftMASTER/README.md

 **Proposed Level of Achievement:** Gemini

 **Motivation:** <br>
 Our team aims to provide a solution that targets shift work companies, particularly startups with limited employees, who struggle to manage their shift schedules.
-The proposed system eliminates the need for outdated and error-prone Excel sheets, while providing an effective and affordable tool for both managers and employees.
+The proposed system eliminates the need for outdated and error-prone Excel sheets while providing an effective and affordable tool for both managers and employees.

 **Aim:** <br>
 Our shift management system aims to simplify the process of creating and managing shift schedules.
 Managers can easily assign shifts, manage time-off requests, and make adjustments on the fly, while workers can suggest their preferred timings and view their shifts efficiently.